Taking Zinc Can Shorten Your Cold. Thank A 91-Year-Old Scientist For The Discovery

 What came next in his career may be just as surprising.
 Prasad had demonstrated that zinc had an effect on immunity — so he figured that it might help against a ubiquitous scourge — the common cold.

-To test this theory, he collaborated with a scientist at the University of Michigan — who was skeptical..
+To test this theory, he collaborated with a scientist at the University of Michigan — who was skeptical.

 "When I first heard this — I actually told his research assistant: I think he's losing it," recalls James T. Fitzgerald, who has expertise in designing research studies.